callstack/react-native-builder-bob/docs/pages/build.md

 #### `commonjs`

-Enable compiling source files with Babel and use CommonJS module system.
+Enable compiling source files with Babel or SWC and use CommonJS module system.
 This is essentially the same as the `module` target and accepts the same options, but transforms the `import`/`export` statements in your code to `require`/`module.exports`.

 This is useful for supporting tools that don't support ES modules yet, see [the Compatibility section in our ESM guide](./esm.md#compatibility) for more details.